Fashion, fast cars: show eyes Bond film style legacy

 He worked alongside co-curators Bronwyn Cosgrave and Oscar-winning costume designer Lindy Hemming to put together the exhibition, which will tour internationally over the next three years, underlining the movies' global appeal.

-"I really do think the film franchise has been ahead of is time."
+"I really do think the film franchise has been ahead of its time."

 TAILORING AND TRAVEL